dhcheung/trulioo-2023-assignment/README.md

 * MongoDB database - non-relational data. little need to query more than one record at a time.
 Alternatively, DynamoDB can be used, but without an AWS account/environment, I did not want to set one up.
 * docker/docker-compose - Mostly just as a dev tool to allow me to stand up the entire solution with a single command.
 Kubernetes would be more ideal for scaling docker containers, but I have no experience with Kubernetes, but there are also serverless options but that is out of scope for this solution due to lack of an AWS environment.

+## Testing done

+Other than manual testing, I also wrote some tests for the validation/DB calls and controllers.
+Ideally, there'd be more as well as full on integration tests with a working DB, but that requires a CI/CD pipeline of some sort, and also I do not want to invest too much time into creating those tests.
+There could also be some more extensive unit testing done, but due to time constraint, I kept them down to the core functionality.

 # Starting the service with docker compose

 From the project folder, run the following command